8-Week Beginner Sprint Triathlon Training Plan

 Race day is exhilarating.
 It’s when you get to show everyone how much work you’ve put in.
 It’s easy to get caught up in the excitement and go out too hard, too soon.

 Remember that pacing is crucial in a triathlon.
 Blowing up ruins your race.
 I’ve done it plenty of times.
-I recommend starting the swim slower than you’re normal swim workouts pace.
+I recommend starting the swim slower than you’re normal swim workout pace.
 Force yourself to slow down, so your heart rate doesn’t spike too much.
 At the halfway point, I speed it up slightly.
 I do the same for the first mile of the run.
 It really helps.

 Smile